 In practice, it is more difficult for them to find a job.
 The first obstacle is obviously the language.
-Even if the law provides that the French State provides French classes,948 the current 400 hours of classes is rarely sufficient for beneficiaries to obtain adequate command of the language in order to get a job.949
+Even if the law provides that the French State provides French classes, 960 the current 400 hours of classes is rarely sufficient for beneficiaries to obtain adequate command of the language in order to get a job.
+961 Therefore, they often turn to their native community to be supported in their professional path, which might complicate their integration.